wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.1.1 =
+* New: Manage sections and categories duplicates
+* Fixed: Wrong categorization of posts

 = 1.1.0 =
 * Update the FAQ
 * New: Can restart an import where it left after a crash (for big databases)